Table of Contents

 In the following email marketing for affiliates guide, you will learn what email marketing is and, most importantly, how to use email marketing to generate affiliate sales and increase your commissions.

 Briefly, email marketing is an aspect of direct marketing used mainly to promote your products or services.
-You send emails to build relationships with your subscribers and leads by providing them relevant and useful advice to help them take action and go a step closer to achieving their goals.
+You send emails to build relationships with your subscribers and leads by providing them relevant and helpful advice to help them take action and go a step closer to achieving their goals.

 1. Six Reasons for starting an email list today